dmd/wxpaper/README.md

 * The case is ugly.
 I 3D-printed it because I couldn't find any decent cases that would hold the display I chose.

+* **IMPORTANT** The version of darksky from Pip doesn't work with pirateweather - pirateweather changed the API.
+A working version is in darksky.zip.

 ![example image](photo.jpeg)

 ![example image](example.jpg)